COVID-19 Nursing Home Death Lawsuits In California

 Free Consultation Available Now

-Call us today at 1-800-718-4658 for a free consultation, if you or a loved one was diagnosed with cornonavirus (COVID-19) while being cared for in a nursing home, nursing care or rehabilitation facility.
-You can also use the live chat feature or complete the “Do I Have A Claim?” form on this page to request a free, confidential consultation.
+Call us today at 1-800-718-4658 for a free consultation, if you or a loved one was diagnosed with coronavirus (COVID-19) while being cared for in a nursing home, nursing care or rehabilitation facility.
+You can also use the live chat feature or complete the contact form on this page to request a free, confidential consultation.